Get access to everything we publish when you sign up for Outside+.

 The eight limbs are like a road map to samadhi.
 When you are traveling to a destination, you consult a map and plan a route.
 But then, when you are actually on the road, you may encounter circumstances such as traffic and detours.
 You might not immediately know which way to go.
 So you consult your map for alternative routes and adjust your plan accordingly.
 The more you know the landscape, the easier it is to move through or avoid the trouble spots.

 See also Get to Know the Eight Limbs of Yoga

-How one uses the map of the Eight Limbs depends on one’s karma and where one is in the development of one’s practice.
-One might need to spend time going from limb to limb in a prescribed order, because it is not always clear what our karmic circumstances are.
+How you use the map of the eight limbs depends on your karma and where you are in the development of your practice.
+You might need to spend time going from limb to limb in a prescribed order, because it is not always clear what our karmic circumstances are.
 Once we have established our practice and developed some perspective, or viveka, we might be able to quickly transcend a trouble spot and apply the limbs in more individualized and nuanced ways.
 Our unique karmic circumstances dictate where, how, and for how long we need to focus our effort.
 What yoga practice looks like for each yogi is highly individual and changes over time.

 Why Samadhi May Not Be as Far Off as You May Think

 From the perspective of the limited mind, samadhi seems like a goal in the future that we will someday arrive at or not.
 We may succeed at it or we may fail.
 But if, through the process of yogic evolution and growth, we can move toward the experience of samadhi, that experience itself may show us a very different perspective.
 Because samadhi is beyond time, thought, and our individual attachment to outcomes, it allows us to regain the big picture that is beyond the reaches of the linear mind.
 In samadhi, we start to understand that there is no “out there,” and that experience changes our outlook, as it infuses back into how our mind relates to our experiences in life.